BerkeleyLab/Bedrock/peripheral_drivers/i2cbridge/README.md

 ## Usage

 The expected interface to the rest of your chip design is i2c_chunk.
-This is a single-clock-domain design.
+This is a single-clock-domain design (input clk).

 Bus timing parameter tick_scale, default 6:
 One I2C bit time is (clk period) * 14 * 2^(tick_scale).